soulemanou-software/Leaderboard-API/README.md

 # Leaderboard-API-service.
+## description
 The leaderboard website displays scores submitted by different players.
 It also allows you to submit your score.
 All data is preserved thanks to the external Leaderboard API service.
-## To get a local copy up and running follow these simple example steps.
+### To get a local copy up and running follow these simple example steps.

 - Clone this repo to your machine by using Git clone: Git clone `https://github.com/soulemanou software/Leader-Board`
 - open in your vs code terminal and run live server